Graphene bilayer and trilayer Moir\'e lattice with Rashba spin-orbit coupling

 \section{Abstract}

-We consider twisted bilayer graphene in the presence of Rashba spin-orbit coupling and explore the physics of Moir\'e spintronics.
-The electronic charge density has a sharp step right at the magic angles $\theta_m$.
-As a result, local spin observables (polarization and equilibrium spin currents) have sharp peaks (of width about a small fraction of 1$^\circ$) as a function of the twist angle $\theta$, and abrupt sign reversals at $\theta_m$.
-Thereby, the magic angle can be determined in an unprecedented accuracy.
-In the first chiral limit, the spin currents vanish, but the peculiar pattern of the polarization at $\theta_m$ persists.
-Major differences result in spintronics of twisted bilayer graphene at magic angles as compared with the spintronics of single and/or {\it un-twisted} bilayer graphene.
-Thus, in addition to the numerous spectacular physical phenomena already reported in twisted bilayer graphene at magic angles, new phenomena also occur in twistronic spintronics.
+We study the behavior of equilibrium spin currents near the magic angles of twisted bilayer and trilayer graphene in the presence of Rashba spin-orbit coupling.
+There is a substantial difference in the properties of local observables in twisted graphene layers, as compared with those in single and/or un-twisted layers graphene.
+Remarkably, when plotted as a function of the twist angle $\theta$, the electronic charge density and the equilibrium spin currents are non-analytic at angles that are close within 1\% to the magic angles.
+In addition to the occurrence of a rich spin texture patterns, these findings enable the determination of magic angles within an accuracy of less than 0.01$^\circ$ in terms of an STM measurement of the local density and spin resolved measuring devices for measuring equilibrium spin currents.

-{\it Introduction}: A continuous model for exploring electronic structure of a twisted bilayer graphene that form a Moir\'e lattice was developed in Ref.~\cite{Rafi} and exposed the occurrence of magic angles, $\theta_m$, i.e., twist angles at which the lowest energy band is relatively flat versus crystal momentum.
-Their origin was clarified in Ref.~\cite{Vishwanath}, while the symmetries and topological content of this system was analyzed in Refs.~\cite{Song1, Bernevig1, Bernevig2}.
-Recent reports have shown that this system can host correlated insulating states \cite{Cao_18, Cao_16}, unconventional superconductivity \cite{Cao_18b}, distinct Landau level degeneracies \cite{Lu_19}, emergent ferromagnetism with anomalous Hall effect and quantized anomalous Hall behavior \cite{Sharpe, Pixley, Serlin}.
+{\it Introduction}: Van Hove singularities in twisted bilayer graphene (TBG) and the emergence of flat bands at certain twisting angles were first reported in Refs.~\cite{Lopes,Eva, Moon}.
+A continuous model for exploring electronic structure of TBG that forms a Moir\'e lattice was developed in Ref.~\cite{Rafi} and exposed the occurrence of magic angles, $\theta_{2m}$, i.e., twist angles at which the lowest (positive) energy band is flat versus crystal momentum.
+Their origin was clarified in Ref.~\cite{Vishwanath,Cao,Sun}, while the symmetries and topological content of this system was analyzed in Refs.~\cite{Song1, Bernevig1, Bernevig2}.
+Recent reports have shown that this system can host correlated insulating states \cite{Cao_18, Cao_16}, unconventional superconductivity \cite{Cao_18b}, distinct Landau level degeneracies \cite{Lu_19}, emergent ferromagnetism with anomalous Hall effect and quantized anomalous Hall behavior \cite{Sharpe, Pixley, Serlin}, chirality \cite{Stauber}, valley spirals \cite{Wolf} and opto-spintronics \cite{Sierra}.
+The flatness of the band is very sensitive to the value of the magic angle, hence, an accurate determination the magic angle is crucial \cite{Zeldov}.